 - Your work permit must be for:

 - Temporary Foreign Worker Program; or

 - The Canada-Ukraine Authorization for Emergency Travel.

-- Have completed the equivalent of Canadian secondary school (high school) or above, with an Educational Credential Assessment.
+- Have completed secondary school (high school) or higher level education.

-- Have a minimum score of Canadian Language Benchmark (CLB) 4 if your job offer is in a NOC 'C' occupation.
+- Have a minimum score of Canadian Language Benchmark (CLB) 4 if your job offer is in a NOC TEER "4" occupation.

 Who Cannot Apply Through the Saskatchewan Experience - Agriculture Worker with Existing Permit Sub Category

 The following cannot apply: